HusseinYoussef/Arabic-OCR/README.md

 # **Arabic OCR**
-OCR system for Arabic language that converts images of typed text to machine-encoded text.
+OCR system for Arabic language that converts images of typed text to machine-encoded text.<br>
 The system works on only letters for now (29 letters) ا-ى , لا.

 ## Setup